15% festive discount on holidays between 23rd December 2022 - 6th January 2023 (3 night stay minimum).

-A bijou pad perfectly placed for weekend escapes, with a top-notch restaurant right on the doorstep
+A bijou pad perfectly placed for weekend escapes, with top-notch restaurants also right on the doorstep

-The small but well-equipped kitchen faces onto a comfortable sofa and armchair, with a neat breakfast bar for two, with the added benefit of double doors which open out to a small balcony - ideal for that morning coffee or a last glass of wine (or nip of local Glenkinchie malt whisky).
+Small but very well-equipped, the kitchen faces onto a comfortable sofa and armchair beyond its neat breakfast bar for two.
+Ahead, double doors open out to a small balcony and table: ideal for al-fresco morning coffees, sundowners or one last glass of wine (or nip of local Glenkinchie malt whisky).

 Access door leads directly into small access hall.